Skubick: Michigan pollsters say there are three “X” factors in the unfolding race for governor

 Mr. Porn says the Republican candidate for Governor will have his or her own problem with Mr. Trump as the democrats will try to make him the main issue.

-“It could cost them votes because at some point somebody might want to point out that some republicans,” Porn said, “like Florida Gov. Desants are causing deaths.
+“It could cost them votes because at some point somebody might want to point out that some Republicans,” Porn said, “Like Florida Gov. Desantas are causing deaths.”

 Neither of these pollsters is predicting a runaway election for either side.